Press to call 000 If you are facing a crisis right now call Triple Zero (000).

 When there is a child or children involved, there are often exceptions made to the order to enable you to communicate with your former partner.
 Such exceptions can include but are not limited to:

 - for the purposes of arranging for them to spend time with the children;

 - to attend mediation or family dispute resolution to discuss arrangements for the children and ending your financial connection with that person and;

 - to otherwise be able to communicate through lawyers.

-How do I get a Family Violence Restraining Order?TOP
+How do I apply for a Family Violence Restraining Order?TOP

-You may also be able to seek a restraining order in the Children's Court of WA if the application involves children and you are related or involved in a child's care.
-More information can be found at the Children's Court website.
+You may also be able to seek a restraining order in the Children’s Court if the application involves children, and you are related or involved in a child’s care.

 Help in the short termTOP

 On some occasions Police issue what is known as a Police Order.
 This is a violence restraining order which may be issued by the Police usually after attending a call out to a home where one of the parties has alleged their partner/family member was physically or otherwise abusive towards them.
 These orders usually last for up to 72 hours.
 The Police normally then encourage the protected person to follow this up straight away by applying for a FVRO at the Magistrates Court.